inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_concepts.rst

 are the impacted buildings.
 This is illustrated in the image below.

 It should also be noted that the impact layer will only include features / cells that occur within the analysis extent.
-All others will be ‘clipped away'.
+All others will be 'clipped away'.
 It is very important to remember this when interpreting the map legend and the impact summary (see section below) because they are only relevant to the analysis area.
 The impact layer is not saved by default.
 If you want to